This post is based on Josefin Graebe's session from On Deck Chief of Staff

 The Scaling Company Meeting Matrix

-A company that’s in “scaling mode” will need a heavier meeting cadence, and its meeting matrix reflects that.
+A company that’s in “scaling mode” — like the startups in On Deck Scale — will need a heavier meeting cadence, and its meeting matrix reflects that.

 At the scaling stage, there are 3 adjustments that you might consider making: